albakhtari/photoshop-22-linux/README.md

 - [x] Check wether Photoshop is installed before installing (does the "_Ps-prefix_" folder exist?)

-- [x] ~Check that components are installed in the installer~ Improve dependencies checking
+- [ ] ~Check that components are installed in the installer~ Improve dependencies checking

-- [x] Colour code the output
+- [ ] ~Colour code the output~ Colour code the output of all scripts using a `printMessage` function

 - [ ] Sort out the "open with" issue

+- [ ] Add ability to create multiple prefixes

 ## CREDITS